Konfekt/vim-office/README.md

   - `LibreOffice` and a common text browser (such as `lynx`), and
   - `pdftotext`.

+# Extractors

 It uses, whenever available, appropriate external converters such as [unrtf](http://ftp.gnu.org/gnu/unrtf/), [pandoc](http://pandoc.org), [docx2txt.pl](https://github.com/arthursucks/docx2txt), [odt2txt](https://github.com/dstosberg/odt2txt), [xlscat](https://github.com/Tux/Spreadsheet-Read/tree/master/scripts), [xlsx2csv.py](https://github.com/dilshod/xlsx2csv) or [pptx2md](https://github.com/ssine/pptx2md) ..., but will fall back to:

 - Either [LibreOffice](https://www.libreoffice.org/download/download/) which is an office suite that (together with a common text browser such as `lynx`) can handle all those formats listed above, except `PDF`s.
-    (To use it on Microsoft Windows, ensure after its installation that its path is added to the `%PATH%` environment variable, say by [Rapidee](http://www.rapidee.com/).)
+    (On Microsoft Windows, ensure after its installation that the path of the folder containing the executable, by default `%ProgramFiles%\LibreOffice\program`, is added to the `%PATH%` environment variable.
-- Or [Tika](https://tika.apache.org/download.html) which is a content extractor that can handle all those formats listed above and many more.
     To use it:

     1. Download the latest runnable `tika-app-...jar` from [Tika](https://tika.apache.org/download.html) to `~/bin/tika.jar` (on Linux) respectively `%USERPROFILE%\bin` (on Microsoft Windows).